 Green party bleeding cash amid legal battles with Annamie Paul

-Green Party Leader Annamie Paul speaks at a press conference on Parliament Hill in Ottawa on Wednesday, June 16, 2021.
-THE CANADIAN PRESS/ Patrick Doyle
+Green Party Leader Annamie Paul attends a press briefing in Toronto on Monday, July 19, 2021.
+THE CANADIAN PRESS/Chris Young

 Share: